Nexirift/support/docs/other/design-a-mascot-contest.md

 ## Rules

-- Any species is welcome—humans, furries, aliens, or anything you can imagine!
+- Any species is welcome: humans, furries, aliens, or anything you can imagine!
 Have fun and be creative.
 - All submissions must be original work.
 AI-generated images are not allowed and may result in disciplinary action.
 - Using art bases is permitted, provided you credit the original artist.
 - All artwork must be entirely Safe For Work.